panphp/pan/README.md

 ## Whitelist your product analytics

 By default, Pan tracks all the HTML elements with the `data-pan` attribute, so bad actors could alter your HTML and create unwanted analytics records in your database.
+To mitigate this, by default, Pan only allows 50 analytics records to be created.

-To prevent this, you may use the `PanConfiguration::allowedAnalytics` method in your `Providers/AppServiceProvider.php`:
+For extra protection, you may use the `PanConfiguration::allowedAnalytics` method to whitelist the analytics you want to track.
+This way, only the analytics you've whitelisted will be stored in your database.

 ```php
 use Pan\PanConfiguration;